 Symptoms of this condition include blisters on the abdomen or other parts of the body.
 This condition slightly increases the risk of preterm birth or a baby with low birth weight.

 Intrahepatic cholestasis of pregnancy

 Severe itching might occur without the presence of a rash.
-Itching is typically present on the palms of the hands, soles of the feet, or trunk of the body.
+The palms of the hands, soles of the feet, or trunk of the body typically itch the most.

 Symptoms of ICP generally resolve after birth.
 However, ICP also increases the risk of preterm labor and fetal death.